 Physical Traits of the Ori Pei

-The Ori Pei is categorized as a small-sized mixed breed which looks similar to a Pug.
+The Ori Pei is categorized as a small-sized mixed breed that looks similar to a Pug.

-This mixed breed has thin ears which turn slightly to the side have a button or rose shape.
+This mixed breed has thin ears that turn slightly to the side have a button or rose shape.

 The coat covering this designer breed is approximately one half inch long, with the outer coat being smooth and the undercoat soft to the touch.

 It comes in colors black, white, brown, grey and a mix of multi-colors.

 The Ori Pei is a compact-sized breed that will most probably reach a height of 12-15 inches when fully grown.

 Their weight can range from 15 pounds to 30 pounds, which makes it a suitable traveling companion.

 Due to its agreeable size, this breed can reside happily in both an apartment and a house.
 Access to a backyard is always a plus, allowing your pet to play and put in some activity time.